-CAA has partnered with CMC Capital Partners to form media and entertainment platform CAA China, The Hollywood Reporter has learned.
+CAA has partnered with CMC Capital Partners to form media and entertainment platform CAA China, according to the agency.

 As part of the pact, CMC - a major Chinese investment firm with stakes in Oriental DreamWorks and Warner Bros.'
 Chinese studio Flagship Entertainment, among other Hollywood companies - has made a minority investment in CAA, and CMC chairman Li Ruigang will join the agency's board of directors.

 "Now that we have a best-in-class, highly trusted local partner, we have a new level of access and resource and capital for our growth," CAA president Richard Lovett tells THR.
 "Because we are with CMC, we have the ability to partner with any and all companies in China as they connect to internet opportunities and distribution opportunities.
 This is a moment where we're able to supercharge efforts on behalf of current clients and build new businesses."